 The unit is equipped with one emergency stop switch.
-For location of the emergency stop switch, see Component Locations.
+For location of the emergency stop switch, refer to Component Locations.
+The red button is clearly labeled "EMERGENCY STOP."
 The switch can be accessed and activated with all doors closed and locked.

-Activate the emergency stop switch by pushing the button in until it locks down.
+Activate the emergency stop switch by pushing it in until it locks down.
 This will trip the main circuit breaker which will open the contact, disconnecting the load to the connection lugs.
 This will also open the fuel circuit, shutting down the engine.
 The emergency stop fault will be displayed on the control panel.
 The switch will remain locked until it is pulled out.

-Figure 3-11.
+Figure 3-10.
 Emergency Stop Switch